darshanj03/Google-Search-Page-Clone/README.md

 # Google-Search-Page-Clone

-Google Search Page Clone using HTML and CSS
+Desktop version of Google Search Page using HTML and CSS.
-It is only the desktop version.